To,

 None of the Directors are disqualified for appointment/ re-appointment under Section

-164 of the Act.
-As required by law, this position is also reflected in the Auditors'
+Act.
+As required by law, this position is also reflected in the Auditors' Report.

 6. CHANGE IN SHARE CAPITAL: